 Here’s a tip: Choose port numbers that are less than 10!

 Now I’m ready to use my COM ports.
 In the below example, I am now able to program my Anybus Communicator through a LAN with either COM7 or COM8.
 Since COM 8 is an RS485 port, I won’t be able to use that to program my Anybus communicator, but it is useful for other applications.
-In our Anybus Communicator and Modbus training, we used to run a slave simulator through this port.
+In our Anybus Communicator and Modbus training, we used to run a device simulator through this port.

 Making Serial COM ports available through a LAN means that you can program devices that are located long distances away.
 We used the Serial Server to program an Anybus Communicator which was located on a distant conveyor belt, from the comfort of an air-conditioned control room.